Thinking of becoming a Teacher?

 Would you like to train to become a qualified teacher in an outstanding West London school partnership?

-In order to apply you need to be a graduate or in your final year at university, and you need GCSE Maths and English grade C or above (and C in Science for Primary training places).
+In order to apply you need to be a graduate or in your final year at university, and you need GCSE Maths, English and Science grade C or above.

 How to Find Details of all our Courses

 If you are looking to apply to get into teaching and train with us, you will now need to go through the Department of Education website.
 You can select 4 different providers when submitting your application; when submitting your application to train to teach with us, you will need to select Cranford Community College as your provider.
 Once you do this, the relevant Accredited Body and SCITT for Cranford Community College will have access to your application after submission as well as us.
 We (the main placement school) and the SCITT will both look at the application and if your application is suitable, we will then be in contact to arrange an interview.

 If you would like to visit the school before you submit your application and attend one of our Get into Teaching Open Mornings, then please contact us via the ‘contact us’ tab.
 For more information on this, you will need to access to the government website: https://getintoteaching.education.gov.uk/funding-and-support We look forward to receiving your application.

 Our partnership is growing but current partners include:

 We are looking to recruit high calibre candidates who:

 Are passionate about making a difference to the lives and development of their pupils